 - Handover: How will the business ensure a smooth transition of operations?
 Does it have an exit strategy for when the contract ends?

 - Business continuity: Look at any conflicts of interest if the provider is used by several firms and any associated risk implications.

-Once the organisation has worked through these criteria it should put in place a clear framework and Service Level Agreement (SLA) to ensure provision meets requirements, thereby reducing risk, and with these in place the business will have at its disposal a scalable resource.
-A resource that is now not only the most cost effective way to meet the challenge of remediation projects that are part and parcel of the regulatory landscape, but a resource that is also fast becoming the only way to tap into the specialist skillsets and knowledge required to enhance the customer experience.
+Once the organisation has worked through these criteria it should put in place a clear framework and Service Level Agreement (SLA) to ensure provision meets requirements.
+This will reduce risk.
+With SLAs in place, the business will have the support of a scalable resource.
+A resource that is the most cost-effective way to meet the challenge of remediation projects that are part and parcel of the regulatory landscape.
+A resource that is also fast becoming the only way to tap into the specialist skillsets and knowledge.

 Ultimately, outsourcing brings many positive ways to balance efficiency and effectiveness whilst enhancing the customer experience.